On this page:

 View Oregon Administrative Rules related to disease reporting: OAR 333-018.

-Mandatory healthcare-associated infections reporting to State of Oregon includes:
+For hospitals, mandatory healthcare-associated infections reporting to State of Oregon includes:

 - Central line-associated bloodstream infections (CLABSIs)

 - Catheter-associated urinary tract infections (CAUTIs)

 - Laboratory-identified methicillin-resistant Staphylococcus aureus (MRSA) bloodstream infections (BSIs)

 - Laboratory-identified Clostridioides difficile infections (CDI) (previously Clostridium difficile)

 - Surgical site infections (SSIs) resulting from the following procedures:

 - Knee prosthesis (KPRO)

 - Laminectomy (LAM)